![]() ![]() Choose another writer in this calendar: by name: by birthday from the calendar.

 by his architect friend Giulio Romano, Bembo composed a Latin epitaph

 on the marble.
-The first (Aldine) edition of the Courtier, printed in Venice, consisted of one thousand and thirty-one copies.
-The book was soon translated into Spain (1534), Latin (1538, at least two translations), German (1560), and English (by Sir Thomas Hoby, 1561).
+The first edition of the Courtier was printed at the Aldine Press, Venice, in April 1528.
+It consisted of one thousand and thirty-one copies.
+The book was soon translated into Spain (1534), Latin (1538, at least two translations), German (1561), and English (by Sir Thomas Hoby, 1561).
 Especially in England the book influenced the idea of a gentleman; Shakespeare was possibly familiar with it.
-Hoby's translation, printed at the beginning of Queen Elizabeth's reign,became very popular, and was republished several times and reprinted in 1900 with an introduction by Professor Walter Raleigh.
+Hoby's translation, printed at the beginning of Queen Elizabeth's reign, became very popular, and was republished several times and reprinted in 1900 with an introduction by Professor Walter Raleigh.
 Castiglione's Spanish translator, Juan Boscán Almogáver, was said to have known the author personally.
 Charles V kept a copy of the work by his bedside.
 In opposition to Niccolò Machiavelli's (1469-1527)

 bleak vision on how people really act and think, Castiglione was